 Many parents have other feelings such as fear along with love, especially if it’s a first baby.
 It’s what you do that counts.

 Attachment and love aren’t the same thing.
-Some parents love their children but can’t keep them consistently cared for and safe and if that happens it can cause attachment problems.
+Some parents love their children but can’t keep them consistently cared for and safe and if that happens it can cause attachment issues.
 If you’re worried about your safety or your baby’s, tell someone you trust and ask for help.